davidcarbonis/brunel-nTuples/README.md

 //////////////////////////////////

-CMSSW_7_4_14 branch contains code from CMSSW_7_4_7 branch which is being modified to work for Run 2 miniAOD v2 data and MC.
+CMSSW_7_6_1 branch contains code from CMSSW_7_4_14 branch which is modified to work for Run 2 miniAOD v2 data and MC.
-As data taking is using CMSSW_7_4_X, the branch is named CMSSW_7_4_14 as the version which data and MC is currently avaliable for (and which electron VID and MET uncertainities are avlaiable for).
+As data/MC reprocessing taking is using CMSSW_7_6_X, the branch is named CMSSW_7_6_1 as the version which data and MC is currently avaliable for (and which electron VID and MET uncertainities are avlaiable for).
-Development is currently being undertaken in CMSSW_7_4_14.
+Development is being undertaken in.

 git cms-merge-topic ikrav:egm_id_7.4.12_v1 needs to be executed in order for electron Id and MVA to work.
+(Still the case for 76X?)

-This version currently only works for miniAOD v2 inputs.
+This version only works for miniAOD v2 inputs.

 To be continued ...